rust-lang/wg-async/rfc-drafts/stream.md

 with them.

 Unfortunately, the use of poll does mean that it is harder to write stream implementations.
-The long-term fix for this, discussed in the [Future possibilities][future-possibilities] section, is dedicated [generator syntax].
+The long-term fix for this, discussed in the [Future possibilities] section, is dedicated [generator syntax].

 # Drawbacks
 [drawbacks]: #drawbacks